 Sunday 2nd December 2018 – Hopkins Hall, Hillesley.
 Microscope day

-Sunday 24th February 2019 – venue and details to follow
+Sunday 24th February 2019 – Swineford and Bitton

 Sunday 17th March 2019 – venue and details to follow

-Here are all dates for the coming bryophyte season.
-These meetings are open for everyone with an interest in bryophytes.
+Here are the dates for the coming bryophyte season.
+These meetings are open to everyone with an interest in bryophytes.
 The field meetings start at 10.00 and take as long as weather conditions allow, so it is always best to bring a packed lunch.
 Apart from weatherproof clothes, it is useful to bring a hand lens (x10 or x20) and some paper packets or small containers for collecting specimens.
 The BBS field guide ( Mosses and Liverworts of Britain and Ireland: a Field-guide 2010) is very useful - the Field Key can be downloaded from the internet.
-Please contact Uta Hamzaoui ( email or 07852 682 790) if would like to take part and to organise car sharing.
+Please contact Uta Hamzaoui (email@example.com or 07852 682 790) if you would like to take part and to organise car sharing.

 Accounts of previous field meetings: Mountsorrel and Rothley Marshes 2018